butterfieldm/cso_de_pipeline_exercise/README.md

 - **Dashboards**
   Integrate with Looker Studio or another BI tool to visualize ingested data and metrics.
 - **Integrating GenAI**
-  Integrate google's Gemini into Looker to generate dashboards, reccomend insights, summarise trend and derive narratives from the data
+  Integrate google's Gemini into Looker to generate dashboards, reccomend insights, summarise trend and derive narratives from the data.

 ### 6. Storage and Triggering Enhancements